davidefornelli/SpotiShuffle/README.md

 ## How it Works

 - When using the "similarity" option, SpotiShuffle will randomly select a starting point song and add it to the new playlist.
 - The program will then search for the song most similar to the one just added and add it next.
-The similarity function is the cosine similarity based on the (audio features provided by Spotify)[https://developer.spotify.com/documentation/web-api/reference/get-audio-features].
-The function is described (here)[https://github.com/davidefornelli/SpotiShuffle/blob/96ac5bf4314fe3d92c46145b556512ea23ce49c3/spotishuffle.py#L320].
+The similarity function is the cosine similarity based on the [audio features provided by Spotify](https://developer.spotify.com/documentation/web-api/reference/get-audio-features).
+The function is described [here](https://github.com/davidefornelli/SpotiShuffle/blob/96ac5bf4314fe3d92c46145b556512ea23ce49c3/spotishuffle.py#L320).
 - This process continues, with SpotiShuffle picking the song most similar to the previously added song until the playlist is complete.
 - This way, the new playlist will have songs that flow well together based on their similarity.